 Collagen VI-CMD is a spectrum disorder and represents a continuum of symptoms that range from early onset/severe to late onset/mild.
 Research has also led to an intermediate phenotype within the clinical spectrum where the symptoms are moderate in severity.

 Affected individuals on the early onset/severe end of the spectrum (also known as Ullrich CMD) typically present with muscle weakness, hip dislocation at birth, kyphoscoliosis, hyperpigmented skin lesions, prominent heel bones, elbow contractures and hyperextensible finger joints.
 These symptoms can be present at birth or within the first two years of life.
 Given that collagen is not found in the brain, affected individuals typically have normal intelligence and no brain involvement.
 A primary driver of mortality and quality of life is respiratory insufficiency.
 Problems breathing will likely lead to the need for breathing support in the first or second decade of life.

-Affected individuals on the late onset/mild end of the spectrum (also known as Bethlem Myopathy), experience symptoms that are less severe and slower progression.
+Affected individuals on the late onset/mild end of the spectrum (also known as Bethlem Myopathy, LGMDD5 is autosomal dominant or LGMDR22 is autosomal recessive), experience symptoms that are less severe and slower progression.
 Many will continue to retain their ability to walk into adulthood and may not need breathing support until later in life.